Skip to content

 The hotplugged interfaces have model: virtio.
 This imposes several limitations: each interface will consume a PCI slot in the VM, and there are a total maximum of 32.
 Furthermore, other devices will also use these PCI slots (e.g. disks, guest-agent, etc).

-NOTE: the user can execute this command against a stopped VM - i.e. a VM without an associated VMI.
+Note: The user can execute this command against a stopped VM - i.e. a VM without an associated VMI.
 When this happens, KubeVirt mutates the VM spec template on behalf of the user.